eclipse/mosaic.website/content/tutorials/traffic_management/_index.md

 ```

 Each TMC retrieves a name (e.g. for logging purposes).
 Secondly, a list of applications can be mapped onto the TMC.
 Those applications have to implement a specific interface (see next section).Furthermore, a list of induction loops is given, whose values the TMC applications will retrieve during the simulation.
-The ids given heremust refer to e1Detectors of the SUMO scenario.
+The ids given here must refer to e1Detectors of the SUMO scenario.
 The same applies for the list of lane area detectors, provided by the list laneAreas.

 ## Traffic Management Center Applications